Eirinintz/Public-library-internship-Sparta/week-02/week-02-report.md

 ## 🌐 Combining a Web Server with PHP and MySQL

-Last week I worked with MySQL and a Web Server.
+Last week I worked with MySQL, Web Server, Python and Php.

-This week, we will integrate PHP with the two above.
+This week, we will integrate PHP with MySQL and Web Server.

 ---